-The controls for using your speed control are located on the steering wheel for your convenience.

-- 1. Press the ON control and release it. - 2.
-Accelerate to the desired speed.
+- 1. Press and release ON.

+- 2. Accelerate to the desired speed.

-3. Press the SET ACCEL control and release it.
+- 3. Press and release SET/ACCEL.

-4. Take your foot off the accelerator pedal.
+- 4. Take your foot off the accelerator pedal.

+- 5. The indicator (5) light on the instrument cluster will turn on.

 Note:

 - Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 10 mph (16 km/h) below your set speed on an uphill, your speed control will disengage.